mjpauly/good-course-reads/README.md

 _Gödel, Escher, Bach_ by Douglas Hofstadter

+## CS109: Introduction to Probability for Computer Scientists

+_Rosencrantz and Guildenstern are Dead_ by Tom Stoppard

+## CS140: Operating Systems

+_The Garden of Forking Paths_ by Jorge Luis Borges

+## CS198: Teaching Computer Science

+_Mindstorms_ by Seymour Papert

+## CS255: Introduction to Cryptography

+_Cryptonomicon_ by Neal Stephenson (fiction), or _Between Silk and Cyanide_ by Leo Marks (nonfiction)

 ## EE180: Digital Systems Architecture

 _The Soul of a New Machine_ by Tracy Kidder

+## PHYSICS110: Classical Mechanics

+_The Story of Your Life_ by Ted Chiang